What Size Watch Strap Do I Need?

 You need a new watch strap.
 You've found one that you like and are ready to pull the trigger.
-But not so fast.
-Are you sure you're getting the right size?
+But are you sure you're getting the right size?

-The good news is that it's pretty easy to figure that out: Buying a watch band isn't like buying something like pants or shoes, where you've got to try it on to ensure the proper fit on your wrist — but it does need to fit your watch.
-It's always best to see a strap next to the watch it'll be matched to, but for now we're just interested in getting the sizing right.
+Buying a watch band is different to pants or shoes, where you have to try them on for size.
+That's because a proper fit isn't just relative to your body but also your watch.
+Follow these simple tips to ensure the right fit.

-There are a few points to consider, but we're going to make sure you know exactly what you're doing.

 Measure your watch's lug width

-What width?
-Those metal protrusions where the strap attaches: those are the lugs, and the strap has to fit between them — so you'll need to determine that exact distance.
+What width now?
+Those metal protrusions where the strap attaches — those are the lugs and the strap has to fit between them, so you'll need to determine that exact distance.

-This is the number-one most important measurement you'll need.
+Lug width is the number-one most important measurement you'll need.
 Watch band sizes are almost always given in millimeters, and they refer to the width of the strap where it meets the watch, between the lugs.
-You can use a ruler, caliper or something like the tape measure above.
+You can use a ruler, caliper or something like a soft tape measure.

 Luckily, most modern men's watches are of standard, even-numbered sizes like 18mm, 20mm and 22mm, but there are exceptions.
 Sometimes, the size will even be printed on the underside of your current strap, so you might want to check there first.

 (Some strap makers also mention the width of the strap at its included buckle.
-Aside from noting whether or not the strap tapers [often desirable], you don't need to worry about this unless you're an advanced strap collector who also plans on replacing the supplied buckle.)
+Aside from noting whether or not the strap tapers, you don't need to worry about this unless you're an advanced strap collector who also plans on replacing the supplied buckle.)

 Measure your wrist size and determine the strap length you need